alfazet/alfazet.github.io/content/blog/rust-patterns.md

 date = 2025-11-08
 +++

-Everyone who is at least a bit familiar with Rust knows about `match` and how it `match`es the given value against patterns.
+Everyone who is at least a bit familiar with Rust knows about the `match` statement and how it matches the given value against patterns.

-Here's a simple example of this statement in action:
+Here's a simple example of it:
 ```rust
 let n = 14;
 match n {